RWTH-EBC/TEASER/README.md

 Research center, Institute for Energy Efficient Buildings and Indoor Climate, RWTH Aachen University.

+The full docs how to use TEASER and documentation of all modules, classes and functions can be found in the [docs](http://pythonhosted.org/teaser/).

 This GitHub page will be used to further develop the library and make it available under the
 [MIT License](https://github.com/RWTH-EBC/TEASER/blob/master/License.md).